Where do I write?

 For the consideration of the writing process and the nuts and bolts of how/when one writes, I have always had this boldly classic image of the writer at his desk.
 The idealized setting for the serious work of serious writing.
-Steeped into the comfort of a personalized battlestation, the writer toils away.
-Daemonic madness and elbow grease, and a kind of benevolent suffering through it all.
+Steeped into the comfort of a personalized battlestation, the writer toils away in his cave.
+He summons a daemonic madness, mental elbow grease, and a kind of beneficent suffering through it all.
 For our hi-tech world of today, perhaps there are multiple screens before his eyes, detailing data for a researched project.
 Or, there is nothing but a singular white page for a monotasked essay, a blank canvas as of yet, ready to be carved up into a masterpiece.
 The familiar keys, a warm seat.
-This is how I imagined serious writing to be performed.
+This is how I imagined writing to be performed.
 Here in this seat, this is how it gets done.

 ~ The Batcomputer

-I now have this vision of the writer at the precipices of a mountain, or Batman’ing at the peak of a skyscraper, looking upon the world and scribbling it down right there.
+I now have this vision of the writer at the precipices of a mountain, or Batman’ing at the peak of a skyscraper, looking upon the world and scribbling the beginnings of the work down right there.

 ~ art by Aenami